Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 9 - Fighting in the Shade.md

 - When they arrive, She also gives them a gift: [[KodKod]] the magical skull

 ## Sparta
 - The heroes arrive at the gates of Sparta
 - As the guards let them in, it seems the city is empty
 - As the heroes pass through the empty streets, they see a in a small alley a small play by a very old man to various kids of very young age
 	- The play features a puppet with four faces, and the man tells the story of Ares, each face representing [[City of Sparta#The Four Tenants of Spartan Strength | the four tenants of strength]]

 ### The King
 - The king of Sparta, Pleistonax (or Petra), is in his throne room
 - Sparta does not accept outsiders participating in the Pit
-- If the heroes come to him for approval to participate in The Pit, he will ask them for a favor:
+- If the heroes come to him for approval to participate in The Pit, he will ask them for a favor in exchange for his approval to fight:
-	- He tells them one of his squad heads, Daikos, has been causing shit in Sparta.
-He would like to get rid of him, but assassination is not the Spartan way.
+	- He tells them one of his squad heads, Daikos, has been colluding with the Persians.
+He would like to get rid of him, but assassination would make him look bad to the other squad leaders since he has no proof
 	- He asks the heroes to go assassinate Daikos
-	- When asked where: "Agora"
+	- When asked where: "He's probably in The Pit"
+	- The players will know him when they see him - one of the richest people in Sparta and has the awful taste to prove it
 - Give them his seal of approval to participate in the Pit.

 ### The Agora